-The Best Food and Drink in Arizona for 2018 Gallery
+The Best Food and Drink in Arizona

 Arizona is home to many breathtaking views such as the Grand Canyon, the Petrified Forest, and Saguaro National Park.
 Visitors come from miles away to experience other natural wonders like Havasu Falls and the Meteor Crater.
 But this state is home to nearly 7 million people as well, and Arizonans have created a vibrant culinary culture.
-We have hand-selected 22 of the places in the state most worth visiting to grab a bite in our first-annual guide to the best food and drink in every state.
+We have hand-selected 22 of the places in the state most worth visiting to grab a bite in our second annual guide to the best food and drink in every state.

 Arizona may be known as “The Copper State,” but its culinary landscape is pure gold.
 Cities like Phoenix and Tucson house some of the best spots for Mexican food in the country, like Barrio Café, Restaurant Atoyac Estilo Oaxaca, and Gadzooks Enchiladas & Soup.
 It’s also home to some killer Italian food, all from the mind of New York native Chris Bianco, who has brought his flavorful Italian pastas, pizzas, and sandwiches to the Southwest.

-Best Bar: Kon Tiki Restaurant Lounge, Tucson
+Best Bar: Kon Tiki Restaurant & Lounge (Tucson)

 For over 50 years now, Kon Tiki Restaurant & Lounge has brought an island vibe to Tucson.
 The tiki bar looks almost exactly as it did when it first opened — complete with gas-powered tiki torches, the world's largest collection of Milan Guanko tikis, and assorted island curios.
 With plenty of films being shot in the Tuscon area, the likes of Clint Eastwood, Robert Mitchum, Lee Marvin, and Robert Wagner have stopped in for a drink.
 Indulge in signature island drinks like the Koko Pino (tropical pineapple and coconut blended with shaved ice and rum) or the Kanaloa (banana, orange, and pineapple mixed with Absolut Mango).
 Kon Tiki’s frosty drinks also pair nicely with the delicious food offered by the restaurant.
 Don’t miss the Kon Tiki pupus (appetizers) like Monkeys on a Stick (tender cubes of sirloin skewered, marinated, and charbroiled, and served with a teriyaki glaze) and Birds on a Stick (same idea, but with chicken); Tiki Chips (sugar-coated wonton chips served with teriyaki or sweet and sour sauce); and the Hawaiian barbecue chicken (seasoned, grilled, and finely basted chicken breast with house recipe barbecue sauce, all topped with a pineapple ring).

-Best Chinese Restaurant: King Wong, Phoenix
+Best Chinese Restaurant: King Wong (Phoenix)

 You’ll find well-made versions of classic Chinese-American fare at King Wong.
 Regulars swear by the egg rolls, spicy orange chicken (made with white meat), fried rice, Mongolian beef, and fresh seafood dishes.
 Lunch and dinner specials offer a great value as well.
-Find more details on King Wong here.

-Best Doughnuts: Young Donuts, Tucson
+Best Doughnuts: Young Donuts (Tucson)

-Best Farmers Market: Prescott Farmers Market, Prescott
+Best Farmers Market: Prescott Farmers Market (Prescott)

 Since its debut in 1991, the Prescott Farmers Market has expanded from a few farmers to more than 90 vendors selling everything from locally produced food and artisan products to plants and prepared food.
 They also emphasize educating the community about the importance of local agriculture.
 The Prescott market is open every Saturday during the summer.

-Best Food Truck: Emerson Fry Bread, Phoenix
+Best Food Truck: Emerson Fry Bread (Phoenix)

 The colorful Emerson Fry Bread truck might very well be the best food truck in the country that specializes in Native American cuisine — one of the most underrated cuisines of the world — with a Mexican twist.
 Customers pick a protein and a wrap style, such as “Jazzy” (Indian-style with beans, carne asada, cheese, and pico de gallo), “Mi Bandera Linda” (with handmade red and green chile sauces), or “Bolli” (served in a taco bowl), and wash it all down with a fan-favorite 32-ounce prickly-pear-based juice.
 Emerson is a testament to the creativity needed to run a successful food truck.

-Best Fried Chicken: Lo-Lo's Chicken & Waffles, Multiple Locations
+Best Fried Chicken: Lo-Lo's Chicken & Waffles (Multiple Locations)

 Sprouts Farmers Market/Yelp